BadmWe/dspyt-webpage/dspyt/posts/machine-learning-simple-sklearn-ensemble.md

 excerpt: "A write up on sklearn ensemble pipeline for multiple target columns using libraries such as numpy, pandas and sklearn."
 cover_image: "/images/posts/ensemble/1_IHNY-j3mp00H_i6gb5DA-w.png"
 time_read: "5 min"
-tags: ["python", "sklearn", "pipeline", "machine-learning"]
+tags: ["python", "sklearn", "pipeline", "machine-learning", "ensemble"]
 ---

 This post is a write up on sklearn ensemble pipeline for multiple target columns using traditional and established libraries such as numpy, pandas, scipy and sklearn.